 What method of making money online does it teach?

-It opens once a year, for 5 days, in late February or early March.
-Get on the waiting list for 2021.
+Officially, it opens once a year, in February or March.

 How much does it cost?